NishanBhattarai327/vanilla-chess/docs/technical-documentation.md

-# Chess App Technical Documentation
+# Vanilla Chess Technical Documentation

 ## 1. Project Overview
-The Chess App is a web-based chess game built using vanilla JavaScript with an object-oriented approach.
+The Vanilla Chess is a web-based chess game built using vanilla JavaScript with an object-oriented approach.
 It allows users to play chess against an AI bot with adjustable difficulty levels.
 The application features a responsive design, chess timer functionality, game history storage, sound effects, and interactive game replay.

 ### Main Features
 - Play against an AI bot with three difficulty levels (easy, medium, hard)